joseluispg1410/dynamic-qa-environment-azure/README.md

 - **Terraform**
   - Terraform is required to provision and destroy Azure infrastructure.
+    In CI/CD pipelines, Terraform is executed directly by GitHub Actions runners, so no local installation is required when using the pipeline.
+    If you want to install it anyway, here’s how:

    #### Windows
     1. Download Terraform from the official website:
     https://developer.hashicorp.com/terraform/downloads